OmniOneID/did-ca-server/docs/installation/OpenDID_CAServer_InstallationAndOperation_Guide.md

 <br/>

 ### 4.2.2.
-Server Startup Method
+Server Execution Method
-Use the built JAR file to start the server:
+Use the built JAR file to run the server:

 ```bash
 java -jar did-ca-server-1.0.0.jar
 ```

-- If the server starts normally, navigate to http://localhost:8094/swagger-ui/index.html in your browser to verify that the API documentation is properly displayed through Swagger UI.
+- When the server is running normally, navigate to http://localhost:8094/swagger-ui/index.html in your browser to verify that the Swagger UI API documentation is correctly displayed.

 > **Note**
-> - The CAS server is initially set to the sample profile.
+> - The CA server is initially configured with the sample profile.
-> - When set to the sample profile, the server runs ignoring essential settings (e.g., database).
+> - When configured with the sample profile, the server runs ignoring essential configurations (e.g., database).
 For more details, please refer to [6.
 Profile Configuration and Usage](#6-profile-configuration-and-usage) chapter.

 <br/>

 ### 4.2.3.
 Database Installation
-The CAS server stores data necessary for operation in a database, so a database must be installed to operate the server.
-Open DID's server uses PostgreSQL database.
-There are several ways to install PostgreSQL server, but installation using Docker is the easiest and most convenient.
-Please refer to [2.2.
-PostgreSQL Installation](#22-postgresql-installation) chapter for PostgreSQL installation methods.
+The CA server stores operational data in a database, so a database must be installed to operate the server.
+Open DID servers use the PostgreSQL database.
+There are various ways to install the PostgreSQL server, but installation using Docker is the most convenient and easy.
+For PostgreSQL installation methods, please refer to [2.2.
+PostgreSQL Installation](#22-postgresql-installation) chapter.

 <br/>

 ### 4.2.4.
 Server Configuration Method
-- The server needs to be configured according to the deployment environment, ensuring stable operation.
-For example, database connection information, port number, email integration information, and other components should be adjusted to fit each environment.
+- The server must be configured according to the deployment environment to ensure stable operation.
+For example, database connection information, port numbers, email integration information, and other configuration elements must be adjusted for each environment.
-- The server's configuration files are located in the `src/main/resource/config` path.
+- The server configuration files are located in the `src/main/resource/config` path.
 - For detailed configuration methods, please refer to [5.
 Configuration Guide](#5-configuration-guide).

 <br/>